petergardfjall/influxdb-grafana/README.md

 can be reported, and also sets up influxdb as the default data source in Grafana.

-The script can be tuned with the following environment variables:
+The script can be modified with the following environment variables:

 - `INFLUXDB_API_PORT`: Host port to publish influxdb api port on.
   Default: `8086`.